FerencDenes/protex-take-home/Readme.md

 # Further improvements, limitations

-GPU not tested.

-API's business logic is not separated from the handlers.

-Device setup.
-Now I have simply added the certificate to the device manually
+## General

 Proper logging

+Automated testing

-Separation of certificates
+Separation of certificates between devices and the collector server

-Testing

-DB purging (the data keeps growing), there should be a retention period or some kind of compaction of the data

 Picking a DB that is good at storing, handling time series data

 Creating proper indices to optimize the database

-Checking the incoming data's validity

 Scalability: the service should be able to handle 100s of devices However one might create a topic scheme where the metrics publishing is sharded along with the db.
 Each device sends their data to the topic of their shard, the data is stored in that shard in the DB.
 We must make sure that the picked shard remains static.
 In this case we can have multiple collectors dealing with some shards.

+## MMetric capture and publish

+GPU not tested.

+Device setup.
+Now I have simply added the certificate to the device manually

+Now all the devices send monitoring metrics at once in practice.
+It would be great to shift with a random delay so we do not overload the network at once from several devices.

+## Metrics collection

+DB purging (the data keeps growing), there should be a retention period or some kind of compaction of the data

+Checking the incoming data's validity

+## API

+API's business logic is not separated from the handlers.

+HTTPS

 Authentication for the API and the frontend

-Periodic refresh of the frontend

-Styling of the frontend
+## Frontend

+Styling, so it looks nice

 Pagination is implemented on the API, however the frontend is not able to fetch more pages.

-Now all the devices send monitoring metrics at once in practice.
-It would be great to shift with a random delay so we do not overload the network at once from several devices.
+The frontend's metric refresh could be incremental relying on the limit parameters.
+This would cause less burden on the backend.